Hudsn/akimbo/readme.md

 Simply use the helpers in this package to generate a HandlerFunc, add the script to your frontend, whether that be Go templates, static html, or an SPA, and enjoy automatic browser reloading on save!

 ### How does it work?
-When target files on your system are changed, the Akimbo handler sends a signal to the browser script to trigger a browser reload.
+When target files on your system are changed, the reload handler sends a signal to the browser script to trigger a browser reload.

 ## How do I use it?